The UK 'points-based' immigration system was introduced in 2008 to replace the existing work permit system.

-To obtain a sponsor licence, employers and education providers must register with the UK Border Agency (UKBA).
-They can obtain a sponsor licence by submitting an online form and providing supporting evidence.
+To obtain a sponsor licence, employers and education providers must apply to UK Visa and Immigration (UKVI) by submitting an online form and providing supporting evidence.

 In order to be awarded a sponsor licence, organisations must:

-- satisfy the UKBA that they are genuine employers, and are able to comply with employment and immigration law good practice;
+- satisfy UKVI that they are genuine employers, and are able to comply with employment and immigration law good practice;

 - agree to take on a number of 'sponsorship duties' including reporting and record-keeping requirements;

-- identify key personnel who will have responsibility for the sponsorship duties and for managing the sponsor's relationship with UKBA.
+- identify key personnel who will have responsibility for the sponsorship duties and for managing the sponsor's relationship with UKVI.